vuejs/docs/src/guide/essentials/watchers.md

 ## Callback Flush Timing

-Every Vue component has an update function that updates the DOM when relevant state changes.
-This update function is also a watcher, created by Vue internally.

-When both user-created watchers and component update watchers are triggered by the same state changes, Vue will put all the watcher callbacks (or the "effects") into a queue based on priority before calling them.
+When you mutate reactive state, it may trigger both Vue component updates and watcher callbacks created by you.

-By default, user effects are called **before** Vue component update effects.
+By default, user-created watcher callbacks are called **before** Vue component updates.
 This means if you attempt to access the DOM inside a watcher callback, the DOM will be in the state before Vue has applied any updates.

 If you want to access the DOM in a watcher callback **after** Vue has updated it, you need to specify the `flush: 'post'` option: